I Thought My Lip Biting Habit Was Harmless — Then An Expert Set Me Straight

 AdvertisementADVERTISEMENT

-From an expert point of view, biting the lips may provide temporary relief from tension or emotional distress, says Dr. Khan, and for some, successfully biting away dry skin feels oddly satisfying.
-In fact, it’s a catch 22: “[Lip biting and skin picking] can also cause pain or discomfort, which encourages the body to release endorphins for pain relief,” says Dr. Khan.
-“These endorphins can provide a temporary sense of relief or pleasure, reinforcing the behavior.”
+From an expert point of view, biting the lips may provide temporary relief from tension or emotional distress, says Dr Khan, and for some, successfully biting away dry skin feels oddly satisfying.
+In fact, it’s a catch 22: “[Lip biting and skin picking] can also cause pain or discomfort, which encourages the body to release endorphins for pain relief,” says Dr Khan.
+“These endorphins can provide a temporary sense of relief or pleasure, reinforcing the behaviour.”

 What are the side effects of lip biting?